wanghailin97/Generalized-Nonconvex-Approach-for-Low-Tubal-Rank-Tensor-Recovery/README.md

 --We sincerely recommend the reader the theoretical analysis part, whose proof details are given in the supplement materials: URL: https://ieeexplore.ieee.org/ielx7/5962385/9849214/9340243/supp1-3051650.pdf?arnumber=9340243

---We are very grateful to the authors of the competing methods SNN, TNN, WTNN, PSTNN and IRNN for sharing their codes, which contributes the community a lot.
+--We are very grateful to the authors of the competing methods SNN, TNN, WTNN, PSTNN and IRNN for sharing their codes, especially Dr. Canyi Lu, who contribute the community a lot.

 ------May this work is helpful to you!-----